WebOrigami/docs/src/content/language/scope.md

 $ ori src/site.ori/index.html
 ```

-This also works, because Web Origami works from the tree defining `index.html` up to the current folder.
+This also works, because Origami works from the tree defining `index.html` up to the current folder.

 ## Define a project root with ori.config.js